gsingh1370/fundamentals/algorithms/algorithms.md

 * There are three desirable properties for a good algorithm.
 We seek algorithms that are correct and efficient, while being easy to implement.

+* There is a fundamental difference between algorithms, which always produce a correct result, and heuristics, which may usually do a good job but without providing any guarantee.

 ### Write a method / function that reverses a string ( please do not use a library or pre-defined function like myString.reverse() )
 ```js